-Only special saw chain files may be used for sharpening and they must match the chain concerned (basic type, pitch).
+Only special saw chain files may be used for sharpening and they must match the chain pitch.
 The shape and cut of machinists' files makes them unsuitable for saw chain.
-It is best to use the special chain file with a file holder or other filing aid.
-Always file from the inside to the outside of the cutter.
-If you sharpen the chain while it is on the bar, increase chain tension before filing and reset it to correct tension afterward.
+The special chain file should be used with a file holder or a filing tool.

 All cutters must be filed to the same length.
-Since the top plate slopes downward to the rear (clearance angle), the cutter heights will be uneven if the cutter lengths are different.
+As the top plate slopes downward to the rear (clearance angle) the cutter heights will be uneven if the cutter lengths are different.
 If the cutters are not all the same height the chain will run roughly and eventually break.

-Top: File position for Rapid-Standard, Rapid-Micro and Topic-Micro

-Bottom: Sharpening with file holder
+Top: File position for Rapid-Standard Bottom: Sharpening with file holder

-As it is very important to achieve uniform cutter lengths, it is best to measure them with a slide caliper.
+As it is very important to achieve uniform cutter lengths it is best to measure them with a slide caliper.
 Find and sharpen the shortest cutter first and then use it as a master for all the others, i.e. all cutters must be filed back to the same length as the master cutter.
 Sharpen all the cutters on one side of the chain first and then repeat the procedure on the other side.